How To Make Money As An Artist: 11+ Proven Strategies (+ tips)

-It’s time to consider yourself as a business owner.
+It’s time you start considering yourself a business owner.
+Act like one.

 Bill Gates, the billionaire, recommends a book called Mindset: The New Psychology of Succes, basically re-iterating the idea, ‘When you look at things differently, the things you look at change.’

-It’ll be in your best interest to research and develop the best business ideas to run yours.
+It’ll be in your best interest to research and come up with the best business ideas to run yours.
 Discard the notion that marketing or selling your art isn’t appropriate for artists.

 Making money as an artist could be a struggle unless you have someone experienced to advise you.
 That’s why we called up Antrese Wood for some advice.